 Tummy Time as a Position for Play

-Imagine that you’re suddenly placed somewhere that doesn’t feel like somewhere you are used to, and then you are unable to lift your head or adjust your position to see where you are, and what is going on around you.
+Imagine that you’re suddenly placed somewhere that doesn’t feel like somewhere you are used to and then you are unable to lift your head or adjust your position to see where you are, and what is going on around you.
 I know I wouldn’t find this a fun experience!
 As a young baby with undeveloped head/neck control, this is how it will likely feel to them too.
-Of course, an older baby who has good head control and who may also be propped on their arms will likely be more tolerant of this position but, on the whole, the younger baby from my experiences as a parent and Paediatric Occupational Therapist would find this experience unsettling.
+Of course, an older baby who has good head control and who may also be propped up on their arms will likely be more tolerant of this position but on the whole, the younger baby, from my experiences as a parent and Paediatric Occupational Therapist would find this experience unsettling.

 This is why we need to rethink tummy time.
 We need to understand why we are doing tummy time with our babies, and how we can practically do tummy time on a daily basis in a way that babies will enjoy.

 So why do we need to do tummy time with our baby during their awake hours?

 - When babies are in the womb they spend the first 9 months tucked up in a cosy, flexed position.
 This means once they are born they need to learn how to use their extensor muscles, or in other words, learn how to use their bodies up against gravity in extended postures.
 Tummy time or the prone position is a position that enables just this.
 Tummy time whilst baby is awake gives them the chance to recruit and strengthen their neck, back and core muscles – all the muscles that are crucial for later developmental milestones such as lifting the head, rolling, sitting, crawling, pulling to stand, standing and walking.

 - Tummy time increases a baby’s sense of limb and joint awareness in relation to themselves and space (proprioceptive input) as well as their sense of head position and balance against gravity (vestibular input) which are essential skills required for smooth and co-ordinated movements in every task we complete, not just as babies but throughout childhood and into adulthood.